rhizoome/graey/README.rst

            predictions.

 Duration
-           The time an action actually took in hours.
+           The time an actions, task or the whole project actually took in hours.

 Estimate
            The time estimated for actions, task or the whole project.